joseph-flinn/site/frontend/posts/gen-ai-development-1.md

 coding an app, I decided that it was time for me to get my hands dirty with using genAI experimentation in a development workflow.

-With some research into tools available, I decided to go with an Expo app for ease of cross platform and Strapi as the headless CMS.
+With some research into tools available, I decided to go with an Expo app for ease of cross-platform and Strapi as the headless CMS.
 We needed content updates to be easily done by non-technical admins and Strapi has the most stars on the [Jamstack site's CMS list](https://jamstack.org/headless-cms/).
 This architecture would easily allow for a follow-on update to the business's website if they chose